 4. Thrive EdTech

-Thrive is a Dhaka-based ed-tech startup that aims to personalize education in the classrooms in Bangladesh.
+Thrive is a Dhaka-based ed-tech startup that aims to personalize education in classrooms in Bangladesh.
 In conventional curriculum, many students struggle because of having a limited number of ‘good teachers’.
 Besides, it is usually hard for a teacher to focus on individual students because of the large number of students in a classroom.
 As a result, many students fall behind.
 Thrive aspires to solve this challenge using technology and design.

 “We believe that education needs to be personal and adaptive for students, assistive and insightful for educators, and efficient and automatic for admins,” said Proggo Pratik, the chief product officer of Thrive In an interview with The Daily Star.